-As a rule of thumb, we prescribe our positional breathing exercises based on how clients represent in regards to the extension, and flexion of their spine.
-Clients that present with an extension bias posture (shown in the 1st example to the right) needs more flexion to get them into a neutral position and clients that present with a flexion bias posture (shown in 2nd example to the right) needs more extension to get them into a neutral position.
+As a rule of thumb, we prescribe our positional breathing exercises based on how clients represent regarding the extension, and flexion of their spine.
+Clients that present with an extension bias posture (shown in the 1st example to the right) need more flexion to get them into a neutral position, and clients that present with a flexion bias posture (shown in 2nd example to the right) need more extension to get them into a neutral position.

 Positional Breathing For Flexion Bias

 Here is one of our go-to breathing drills to help get our clients out of flexion.
 You can also try it out with your elbows on the edge of a chair/bench for some added triceps length.
 We want the thoracic spine to move so maintain tension in your “core” to resist hyperextension through the lumbar spine.